vitalitylearning2021/basicModelsTensorFlow/index.md

 The k-means algorithm is a non-supervised learning algorithm which retrieves a fixed number of clusters from a dataset.
 In other words, it determines groups of objects sharing a “likeness” relation.
 The number of clusters is chosen *a priori* by the User.

 The likeness relation between the dataset elements is expressed by defining a centroid for each cluster.
-The centroid can coincide with a dataset element or be a “virtual” element.
+The centroid can coincide with a dataset element or can be a “virtual” element.
 In the below image, a two-dimensional example is illustrated.
 In the example, the dataset elements are represented by red bullets, while the centroids for a possible clustering are depicted by the three coloured blue, red and green stars.

 <p align="center">
   <img src="Clustering.png" width="250" id="clustering">